CamJam-EduKit/EduKit3/GPIOZero/worksheet.md

     sensor.when_no_line = lambda: print('The sensor is seeing a white surface') pause()
     ```
- 1. Save your code as 'line.py'.
+ 1. Save your code as 'linetest.py'.

  1. Press F5 to run your code.
-Hold the robot over light and dark surfaces to see what happens.
+Hold the robot over light and dark surfaces to see what happens you can print out and use the [test line](https://github.com/CamJam-EduKit/EduKit3/blob/master/CamJam%20EduKit%203%20-%20Robotics%20-%20Test%20Line.pdf) to try this.

 ## Follow a Line

+The instructions for following a line are still under test so are listed separately [here](https://github.com/NBizzell/EduKit3/blob/master/GPIOZero/line%20follower%20test.md)

 ## Test the Distance Sensor

+1. Open a new code window with `ctrl+n` or by going to 'File' then 'New'

+1. Begin the code by importing the DistanceSensor class from the GPIO Zero library and the sleep function from the time library:

+    ```python
+    from gpiozero import DistanceSensor
+    from time import sleep
+    ```

+1. Below this define sensor as an instance of the DistanceSensor class and set up the pins used in the robot kit for the ultrasonic sensor

+    ```python
+    sensor = DistanceSensor(echo=18, trigger=17)
+    ```

+1. Underneath this define a loop that will check the distance and print it to the screen:
+    ```python
+    while True:
+        print('Distance: ', sensor.distance * 100, 'cm')
+        sleep(0.5)
+    ```
+1. Save your code as distancetest.py

+1. Press F5 and run your code.
+What do you see if you move your hand towards or away from the ultrasonic sensor?

 ## Avoid an Obstacle

 ## What next?